 Welcome to the Pendleton Center for the Arts… a great place to express your creative self and enjoy the creative work of others.
 Located in the heart of Eastern Oregon, our beautifully restored 1916 Carnegie Library building overlooks the Umatilla River at the north end of Pendleton’s charming downtown.
 Browse the galleries, shop for finely crafted wearable and functional art, take a free or low-cost class, take in a live music, literary arts or dance event, or hold your own event in our historic building.

-We are open by appointment!
-If you’d like to view an exhibit, shop in the Pendleton Foundation Trust Fine Craft Gallery or book an hour of private studio time, call Roberta at 541-310-7413 and we’ll set up a safe, private experience for you.
+We are open!
+We limit the gallery/gift shop to 8 people at a time, but typically are available for walk-ins.
+If you’d like to bring a group (10 max), or book an hour of private studio time, call Roberta at 541-310-7413 and we’ll set up a safe, private experience for you.
 Hope to see you soon!

 RIGHT NOW at PCA

 Born in Mexico and raised in Puerto Rico, Amelia Díaz Ettinger has written poems that reflect the struggle with identity often found in immigrants.